theherk/figgypy/README.md

 Secrets
 --------
-It is possible to use gpg to store PGP encrypted secrets in a config file.
+It is possible to use gpg to store PGP and KMS encrypted secrets in a config file.

 ### Environment Variables